Skip to main content

 As mentioned, mortgage lenders will heavily emphasize your FICO score.
 FICO credit scores fall into ranges:

 Typically, the higher the score, the better off you’ll be when buying a house.
-You’ll have a better chance of being approved for a mortgage, and having a strong credit score could result in lower mortgage payments and interest.
+You may have a better chance of being approved for a mortgage, and having a strong credit score could result in lower mortgage payments and interest.

 Now, as far as what credit score you need to buy a house and if you can buy a home with a poor credit score?
 There are loan options for those with a less-than-ideal credit score, including options like the United States Department of Agriculture (USDA), Federal Housing Administration (FHA), and Veteran Affairs (VA) Home Loans backed by the U.S. government.
 FHA loans allow homebuyers with credit scores as low as 580 (or 500 if you can make a 10% down payment on a home) to secure a loan.
 VA Home Loans (for servicemembers and veterans) and USDA loans (for buyers in rural areas) might also be easier to qualify for.
 These loan options come with specific requirements that are important to understand to determine eligibility.